 The Save Protocol command creates an XML file that WinList uses to re-create the setup.
-If you want to be able to use this setup on other computers, the Save Bundle command creates a single file that also contains the listmode data file(s) that you opened.
+If you want to be able to use this setup on other computers, the Save Bundle command creates a single file that also contains the listmode data file that is currently opened.